rdentato/tst/README.md

     my_tests ?
     ```
 If you are using the `makefile` provided in the `test` directory (which I reccomend to look at), you can drive the
-execution of groups of text via the `TSTTAGS` environment variable.
+execution of groups of tests via the `TSTTAGS` environment variable.
 For example to exclude the group `NODB`:

   ```
     /prj $ TSTTAGS=-NODB make -B runtest